 Step 1: Understand Your Options

 The first step in purchasing life insurance is education.
 Life insurance policies can be sorted into two categories: term life insurance and permanent life insurance.
-The type(s) you need depend on your circumstances.
+What you need depends on your circumstances.
+Both types can be further customized through optional add-ons, called policy riders,

 Term Life Insurance